A Tutorial on Meta-Reinforcement Learning: Single-task Many-shot Meta-RL

 This meta-learning problem is inherently non-stationary, as the data distribution changes with the changing policy.
 The ability of the meta-learners to react to the non-stationary training conditions for the policy is often considered a benefit of using meta-learning to accelerate RL, but the non-stationarity itself results in a challenging meta-learning problem.

-Many of the methods for single-task meta-RL are closely related to methods for online hyperparameter tuning.
-Indeed, there is no clear boundary between single-task meta-RL and online hyperparameter tuning, though generally hyperparameters refer to the special case where the meta-parameters $\theta$ are low-dimensional, e.g., corresponding to the learning rate, discount factor, or $\lambda$ in TD($\lambda$).
+\looseness=-1 Many of the methods for single-task meta-RL are closely related to methods for online hyperparameter tuning.
+Indeed, there is no clear boundary between single-task meta-RL and online hyperparameter tuning, though generally hyperparameters refer to the special case where the meta-parameters $\theta$ are low-dimensional, e.g., corresponding to the learning rate, discount factor, or other hyperparameters of the RL algorithm.
 While such hyperparameters are often tuned by meta-RL algorithms \citep{xu2018meta,zahavy2020self}, to limit the scope of our survey, we only consider methods that augment the standard RL algorithm in the inner-loop by introducing meta-learned components that do not have a direct counterpart in the non-meta-learning case.
 For a survey of methods for online hyperparameter tuning, see \citet{parker2022automated}.

-\subsection{Many-Shot Meta-RL Methods}
+\section{Many-shot Meta-RL Methods}

 Algorithms for many-shot meta-RL aim to improve over the plain RL algorithms they build upon by introducing meta-learned components.
 The choice of meta-parameterization depends on the problem.
 The meta-parameterizations differ in how much structure they can capture from the task distribution, which matters in the multi-task case, and what aspects of the RL problem they address.
-The meta-parameterization may tackle problems such as credit assignment, representation learning, etc. The best choice of meta-parameterization depends on what aspect of the problem is difficult.
+The meta-parameterization may tackle problems such as credit assignment, representation learning, etc. The best choice of meta-parameterization depends on what aspect of the problem is the primary challenge.

+Many of the topics discussed below, such as intrinsic rewards and hierarchical RL, are active research areas in RL on their own.
+Most of the research on these topics does not consider the bi-level structure present in meta-RL.
+We provide a concise description of each topic in general terms but do not to provide details on the bodies of research outside of their intersection with meta-RL.
+For learning more about these topics, we provide references to foundational papers and surveys.

 In the following, we discuss the different meta-parameterizations considered both in the single-task and multi-task settings.
 A summary of the methods discussed in this section is presented in Table~\ref{tab:long_horizon_methods}, where the different methods are categorized by task distribution and meta-parameterization.
 The empty categories such as single-task meta-RL for learning hierarchical policies may be promising directions for future work.
 We also discuss the different outer-loop algorithms considered for many-shot meta-RL.